 5. Farm Shop Work.
 Two hours a week.
-Lectures, demonstrations, and practice, T F 10-12.50.
+Lectures, demonstrations, and practice, T W 10-12.50.
 Agricultural Engineering Laboratory.
-Assistant Professor ROEHL and Mr.
+Professor ROEHL.

-Practice in carpentry, saw filing, tool sharpening, fitting handles, soldering, and cold-metal work.
+Practice in carpentry, saw filing, tool sharpening, fitting handles, soldering, black-smithing, cold-metal work, and harness repairing.
 Study is made of the plan and interior arrangement of the farm shop and of the selection, care, and use of the tools necessary for farm construction and general repair work.
-Laboratory fee, \$2.
+Students preparing for general farming are given opportunity to do blacksmithing, harness repairing, and so forth, and poultry students will construct poultry appliances and houses.
+Laboratory fee, \$2; for students in poultry husbandry, \$3.